betfair-datascientists/betfair-datascientists.github.io/src/docs/thirdPartyTools/betAngelTippingAutomation.md

 ---
 ###- Choosing your selections

 The final step is to choose which selections you want to bet on.
-In this example I just chose the number 1 selection chosen by the Data Scientists in their [Racing Prediction Model](https://www.betfair.com.au/hub/tools/models/racing-prediction-model/).
+In this example we just chose the number 1 selection chosen by the Data Scientists in their [Racing Prediction Model](https://www.betfair.com.au/hub/tools/models/racing-prediction-model/).
 Just click on the dropdown in the 'Automation Nomination Selection 1' column for each race and choose your selection.

 **Back and lay bets:**